This belly-warming Vegetarian Chickpea Curry With Coconut Milk is the perfect cozy dish for cool nights! Makes for a great side dish or main.

-This dish was born a few years ago out of a desperate attempt to offer a vegetarian Friendsgiving protein for my non-meat eaters.
-It turned out to be a smashing success—even for those piling turkey onto their plates—and a few of us continue to make it on the reg.
+This dish was born a few years ago out of a desperate attempt to offer a meatless Friendsgiving protein for my vegetarian pals.
+It turned out to be a smashing success—even for those piling turkey onto their plates.

 Vegetarian Chickpea Curry With Coconut Milk.